 So you’ve done all you can to avoid DOMS after your workout, but you’re still suffering from soreness after your training?
 Try these post-workout soothers and see which one works the best for you.

-5. Get down with a foam roller
+1. Get familiar with a foam roller

 Foam rolling, also known as self-myofascial release (not as catchy), is widely used in fitness.
 From top athletes to regular gym-goers, this simple yet nifty bit of kit can provide top recovery.